 For these reasons, it is best to use a turmeric supplement that comes from a reputable manufacturer with sophisticated testing equipment, strict raw material review processes, and that contains effective levels of curcuminoids.
 Companies that employ these methods have very high quality, but not the lowest prices.
 Here is a sampling of our best-selling turmeric/curcumin and how the manufacturer ensures quality:

 Thorne’s Meriva—Thorne tests every batch of raw materials for identity and purity.
 It also tests every finished product for identity, potency, and purity.
 Thorne uses a phospholipid complex to ensure bioavailability.
-Meriva has also been the subject of numerous clinical trials as well.
+Meriva has also been the subject of numerous clinical trials supporting its efficacy.

 Gaia Herbs Turmeric Supreme—Whole turmeric rhizome must arrive at their organic processing facility intact to ensure species verification.
 This eliminates the opportunity for raw materials suppliers to alter product that arrives as a powder.
 Gaia uses a black pepper extract to ensure that the turmeric can be used by the body.
-Testing is also done for identity and purity of finished product.
+Testing is also done for the identity and purity of the finished product.

-Curamed or Curamin by Terry Naturally—These products use a patented extract of turmeric call BCM 95 made by Arjuna Naturals.
-Arjuna employs strict testing procedures and the BCM 95 has 33 published clinical studies behind it.
+Curamed or Curamin by Terry Naturally—These products use a patented extract of turmeric call Curcugreen (formerly known as BCM-95) made by Arjuna Naturals.
+Arjuna employs strict testing procedures and the BCM-95 (now Curcugreen) has 33 published clinical studies behind it.
 Curcugreen uses turmeric essential oil to improve bioavailability.

-Theracurmin—This turmeric extract was the subject of a recent AARP article.
-The raw material is made by a company called Theravalues that is ISO and GMP certified in the U.S., and also undergoes the more stringent requirements of Japan’s regulatory agencies for food ingredients.
+Theracurmin by Natural Factors—This turmeric extract was the subject of a recent AARP article.
+The raw material is made by a company called Theravalues that is ISO and GMP certified in the U.S..
+It also undergoes the more stringent requirements of Japan’s regulatory agencies for food ingredients.
 Theracurmin uses vegetable gum to reduce the particle size of curcumin to increase its solubility and bioavailability.